zoltan-langsfeld/advent-of-code-2022/README.md

 This repository contains the solutions for the challenges found under the Advent of Code 2022 project.

-My goal was not to find the fastest solution, but rather to simulate some challenges one has to solve in a production-ready software.
+My goal was not to find the fastest solution, but rather to simulate some challenges one has to solve in a production-ready environment.

 Production-ready attributes: